mitski-1/mitski-1/README.md

 ![Python](https://img.shields.io/badge/-Python-black?style=flat&logo=python)
 ![GitHub](https://img.shields.io/badge/-GitHub-black?style=flat&logo=github)

-🌱 Projects
+🌱
-I have only made one not so fully functional project yet, it was for a hackathon.
-[Public Transit Crowd Predictor](https://github.com/mitski-1/Public-Transit-Predictor)
+I have only made one not so fully functional project yet, it was for a hackathon [Public Transit Crowd Predictor](https://github.com/mitski-1/Public-Transit-Predictor)

+👯
-👯 Connect with Me on [LinkedIn](www.linkedin.com/in/tanisha-choudhary-4b8389289)
+Connect with Me on [LinkedIn](www.linkedin.com/in/tanisha-choudhary-4b8389289)

+🤝
-🤝 Open to learning and creating together
+Open to learning and creating together
 I'd love to collaborate with fellow students or anyone interested in learning and creating.
 If you want to work on projects together, feel free to reach out!

 Thanks for visiting my profile!😊